stuartasiimwe7/Cloud-Security-Monitoring-API/README.md

   - `GET /aws-security/db-events`
   - `POST /cloudtrail/test`
 - There's WT auth for non-health endpoints and global validation.
-- There's scheduled ingestion (every 10 minutes) to persist CloudTrail events.
+- There's a scheduled job (every 10 minutes) to fetch and persist CloudTrail events.

 ### Result
 - An API-first security monitoring layer that: